mandric/extension-testing-example/Readme.md

 Then you should be able to load the `dist/` directory into your Chrome browser as an extension and see Fibonacci greatness.

-If you prefer unminified builds you can pass a flag to Parcel.
+If you need unminified builds you can pass a flag to Parcel.

 ```
 npx parcel build --no-minify --no-source-maps src/manifest.json